Uniform energy bound and Morawetz estimate for extreme components of spin fields in the exterior of a slowly rotating Kerr black hole I: Maxwell field: Introduction

 which correspond to the locations of event horizon $\mathcal{H}$ and Cauchy horizon, respectively.
 We will constrain our considerations in the closure of the exterior region, or in another way, in the domain of outer communication (DOC)

-As mentioned below in Section \ref{sect:MainTheorems}, we will focus only on the future development by symmetry, hence only the future part $\mathcal{H}^+$ of the event horizon will be of interest for us.
-In what follows, whenever we say "a slowly rotating Kerr spacetime", it should always be understood as the DOC of a Kerr spacetime $(\mathcal{M},g_{M,a})$ with $|a|/M\leq a_0/M\ll1$ sufficiently small.
+As mentioned in Section \ref{sect:MainTheorems}, we will focus only on the future development by symmetry; hence only the future part $\mathcal{H}^+$ of the event horizon will be of interest for us.
+In what follows, whenever we say \textquotedblleft{a slowly rotating Kerr spacetime,\textquotedblright} it should always be understood as the DOC of a Kerr spacetime $(\mathcal{M},g_{M,a})$ with $|a|/M\ll1$ sufficiently small.

-It is useful to introduce the tortoise coordinate system $(t,r^*,\theta,\phi)$\footnote{This is called as Regge-Wheeler \cite{ReggeWheeler1957} coordinate system when on Schwarzschild.}, with $r^*$ defined by:
+It is useful to introduce the tortoise coordinate system $(t,r^*,\theta,\phi)$\footnote{This is called as Regge--Wheeler \cite{ReggeWheeler1957} coordinate system when on Schwarzschild.}, with $r^*$ defined by:

-The B-L coordinate system fails to extend across the future event horizon $\mathcal{H}^+$ due to the singularity in the metric coefficients in \eqref{eq:KerrMetricBoyerLindquistCoord}.
-Instead, we define an ingoing Kerr coordinate system $(v,r,\theta,\tilde{\phi})$ which is regular on $\mathcal{H}^+$:
+The B--L coordinate system fails to extend across the future event horizon $\mathcal{H}^+$ due to the singularity in the metric coefficients in \eqref{eq:KerrMetricBoyerLindquistCoord}.
+Instead, we define an ingoing Kerr coordinate system $(v,r,\theta,\tilde{\phi})$ \footnote{This is also called as \textquotedblleft{ingoing Eddington--Finkelstein coordinate system.\textquotedblright} } which is regular on $\mathcal{H}^+$: